Is Turbulence Dangerous?

 Wind

-Generally speaking, when closer to the ground, the wind is subject to friction and its flow is effected by the Earth’s surface and anything on it (like buildings etc).
-Therefore, near the ground, the wind is less laminar (straight and steady) and more turbulent (varying in direction and speed).
+At low altitudes (close to the ground) wind is subject to the friction and interference of the Earth’s surface and anything on it (like buildings etc).
+As a result, low level wind is often less laminar/smooth (straight and steady) and more turbulent (varying in direction and speed) than at higher altitudes.
 Rapid variations in direction and speed can cause turbulence at low level, particularly when the aircraft is on final approach coming into land.

 Can Pilots Detect Turbulence?